mavryk-network/mavryk-taquito/docs/contract-test-collection.md

 ## BigMapsComplexStorageContract

-This contract is used in many Taquito documentation Live Code Examples to demonstrate how to get data from a complex storage.
+This contract is used in many Webmavryk documentation Live Code Examples to demonstrate how to get data from a complex storage.
 Not a supported FA1.2 contract.

 The storage uses a pair composed of a nested pair and a map (annotated as %validators).
 The nested pair consists of an address (annotated as %owner) and a bigMap (annotated as %records).
 The map %validators use a natural number (nat) as its key and address its value.
 The bigMap %records uses a value in bytes as its key and a pair consisting of nested pairs as its value.
 We find addresses and natural numbers in these nested pairs, where some are optional, and a map (annotated %data).
 The map %data uses a string as its key, and the user needs to choose the value of the map between different proposed types (int, bytes, bool, ...).